I think I need an outsourced accountant, but what can you help with?

 Yes.
 My goal is to help you understand your numbers.
 QuickBooks has some standard reports plus we can work together to create customized reports to help you.

 Also, if we need to, we can push the information to an Excel spreadsheet.
 You may think that is a horrible choice, but in some cases, it’s actually a good choice.
-The key: creating spreadsheets and customizing them so they are user friendly.
+Here’s the good news: I have years of experience creating spreadsheets not just for accountants, but for marketing and sales people — I customize them so they are user friendly.

 Do you prepare taxes?
 Do you perform audits?

 Taxes.
-I do not prepare tax returns — I work with tax CPAs who focus on taxes instead of the monthly accounting.
-That’s their niche.
-Many times small businesses go to a tax accountant at year-end to get their taxes done.
-I am the accountant for the other 11 months of the year.
+My niche is monthly accounting.
+I do work with tax CPA colleagues who focus on taxes instead of the monthly accounting– that’s their niche.
+Small businesses go to a tax accountant at year-end to get their taxes done; I am the accountant for the other 11 months of the year.
 I help monthly … from setting up accounting processes, to tracking your numbers, to helping you use your numbers to run your business.
 I believe you should have a pulse on your numbers way before tax time.
+So, once we get your books in order I can work with your tax CPA for year-end taxes.

 Audits.
 I don’t do audits.
-I am closely involved with my clients that I don’t want to jump over to be an independent auditor.
+I actually started my career with a CPA firm and used to do auditing, but now I choose to work closely with small business; I don’t want to jump over to being an independent auditor.
 Audit is a specialty.
 Note: many small businesses don’t need an official audit.
 If you need an independent audit, we can discuss your options.